-<B>4.2 2. crush
+<B>4.2 crush

-<P>The link from apart to crush is metonymic: edges moving apart is part of the scenario of crushing something.
-Most of the verbs that combine with raz- in this meaning denote crushing or flattening, by trampling in (8), though there are also more generalized verbs that simply mean ‘destroy’, as in (9).
+<P>The link between apart and crush is metonymic: the imagery of edges moving apart is part of the scenario of crushing something.
+Most of the verbs that combine with raz- in this meaning denote crushing or flattening, for instance by trampling, as in (8), though there are also more generalized verbs that simply mean ‘destroy’, as in (9).

 <NEX>